|Incheon Songdo International City, a City Embracing the Future|

 Songdo, a candidate city for the Secretariat of Green Climate Fund

-The international community will soon launch the Secretariat of the Green Climate Fund (GCF), which was created to raise and operate funds to assist developing countries in recognizing the urgency of climate change and adapting themselves to the challenges ahead.
-Songdo International City is one of the candidate cities to host the GCF Secretariat.
-In August 2003, Songdo was designated a Free Economic Zone and has been creating new growth for the Korean economy.
-By bidding to bring the GCF Secretariat to Korea in 2012, Songdo is preparing to make a dynamic leap forward.
-Songdo International City is a model for low-carbon, environmentally-friendly (or eco-friendly) cities with projects under way to achieve the goals of reducing its greenhouse gas emissions by 38% by 2020, reusing 40% of its sewage water, and reusing 76.3% of its waste.
-Also, the i-Tower, an exclusive building for the United Nations, is scheduled to be completed by October 2012.
-Songdo is one of the most optimal locations for the GCF Secretariat with its close proximity (20 minutes) to the Incheon International Airport, well-developed green infrastructure, and parks.
+The Secretariat of the Green Climate Fund (GCF) is in the international community, which was established in December 2013.
+The secretariat is located in G-Tower, an exclusive building for the United Nations.
+Also, in August 2003, Songdo was designated a Free Economic Zone and has been boosting new growth for the Korean economy.
+Songdo International City is a leading role model for low-carbon, environmentally-friendly (or eco-friendly) cities with projects under way to achieve the goals of reducing its greenhouse gas emissions by 38% by 2020, reusing 40% of its sewage water, and reusing 76.3% of its waste.